Mark Joseph is an award-winning music and film producer, author, columnist, commentator and founder of MJM Entertainment Group.

 From 2000-2005, he worked in development and marketing as special assistant to the Presidents of Walden Media and Crusader Entertainment, both part of the Anschutz Entertainment Group.

 Mark has worked in the development and/or marketing of 53 films including Ray, Holes, I Am David, The Chronicles of Narnia, Because of Winn-Dixie, The Passion of The Christ, Little Boy, Son of God and others.

 In 2004, he co-produced two short films, Cupid and The Bridge with producer Ralph Winter and in 2010 produced the film Doonby.
 He has served as a producer on films such as The Vessel starring Martin Sheen, Max Rose featuring Jerry Lewis, Frank vs. God, America, The Unknowns, Silence Patton and Japan: Searching For The Dream.
-He is currently producing the films Tolkien & Lewis, Absolute Surrender, No Safe Spaces and Reagan.
+He is currently producing the films Absolute Surrender and Reagan.
 He was co-founder and currently servers as president of the Damah Film Festival.

 Mark is the author of several books including The Rock & Roll Rebellion, Faith, God & Rock ‘n’ Roll & The Lion, The Professor & The Movies and in 2009 formed a partnership with Midpoint Trade Books to release titles from his imprint Bully!
 Pulpit Books.
 His most recent book Rock Gets Religion: The Battle For The Soul of The Devil’s Music was released in 2018.